en0/rpos-mkcpio/README.md

 ## mkcpio.conf

 The mkcpio.conf file, located in `$SYSROOT/etc/`, is used to tell mkcpio what files to place in the initfs.cpio image.

-Currently, the config file only supports a list of explicit files.
+There are 2 facilities to accomplish this goal:

+- FILES= used to add specific files into the CPIO archive.
+- DIRS= used to add entire directory trees into the CPIO arcive.

+Example

 ```bash
 # Add files to include in initfs.cpio